thomashsia/AI-Coursework/README.md

 # AI-Coursework

+## Contents
-## This coursework consists of Data pre-processing and Decision Tree.
+This coursework consists of Data pre-processing and Decision Tree.